tmzh/tmzh.github.io/_posts/2020-09-20-gpt-3-and-prospects-of-artificial-general-intelligence.md

 ![Scaling hypothesis](/images/2020-09-26-scaling-hypothesis.png)

-Now I agree that I am playing to the gallery here and being sensational.
-We cannot compare ML neurons with biological neurons despite the fact that historically the former was inspired by the latter.
-They are fundamentally quite different.
+> Now I agree that I am playing to the gallery here and being sensational.
+Biological neurons and ML neurons are quite different.
 A CNN model can do object detection (in fact better than us) but it doesn't share the same structure with our visual cortex.
-This is why computers outperform humans in certain tasks like detecting anomalies in medical images, yet they can get [confused between a ball and a referee's head](https://www.iflscience.com/technology/ai-camera-ruins-soccar-game-for-fans-after-mistaking-referees-bald-head-for-ball/).
+This is why CNN outperforms humans in certain tasks like detecting anomalies in medical images, yet they can get [confused between a ball and a referee's head](https://www.iflscience.com/technology/ai-camera-ruins-soccar-game-for-fans-after-mistaking-referees-bald-head-for-ball/).

-And not everyone buys the scaling hypothesis.
+Not everyone buys the scaling hypothesis.
 Detractors like Marcus claim that just because we know how to stack ladders doesn't mean that we can build ladders to the moon.
 The argument is loaded with an assumption.
 In the case of ladders to the moon, we know the governing rules and the limits of possibility.
-But to extend the metaphor to AGI, we don't understand our own intelligence completely and we confidently say that there is an impervious chasm between a statistical model and causal reasoning.
+But to extend the metaphor to AGI, we don't understand our own intelligence well enough and we cannot say for sure that the chasm between a statistical model and causal reasoning is impervious.
 Like the expression [Turtles all the way down](https://www.wikiwand.com/en/Turtles_all_the_way_down), perhaps our intelligence is also made of statistical models stacked all the way down.

 ## What do the critics say?